-The trustees were also pleased to hear regular reports and updates from the team leading the Barts COVIDsortium research project, following the charity's donation of £80,000 towards the study in April 2020.
-The project has become the most successful longitudinal study of Covid-19 globally.
-The trustees noted the study has enabled research teams to answer vital questions about the body's response to the virus and its response to vaccination.
-Published in high impact journals including Science, the results have informed the UK's Scientific Advisory Group for Emergencies (SAGE), as well as national position statements and international pandemic strategies.
+The trustees were also pleased to continue to receive reports from the Barts COVIDsortium project, following the charity's donation of £80,000 towards the study in April 2020.
+The longitudinal study has enabled teams to answer vital questions about the body's response to coronavirus variants and to vaccination.
+Published in high impact journals including the Lancet, Science and Nature, the results have informed the UK's Scientific Advisory Group for Emergencies (SAGE) as well as international pandemic strategies.

-Scientific and education programme - the charity's scientific and education programme on quantum effects in biology went from strength to strength with a significant increase in activity and engagement this year.
-The Foundation convened twelve online scientific symposia with quest speakers and our scientific faculty grew to 60 members.
-The charity also continued to act as a catalyst for research by funding expert scientific consultancy dedicated to building theoretical understanding, identifying research needs, giving insight and support to research teams, preparing papers and publications, and drawing together the research community.
-A scientific resource, including symposia proceedings, recordings of the lectures and academic papers published by the Foundation team, is freely available on the Foundation's website www.theguyfoundation.org.
+Scientific and education programme - the charity sustained its progress with developing the scientific and education programme on quantum effects in biology and bioenergetics.
+The Foundation convened twelve online scientific symposia with guest speakers; through the meetings thirty new scientists were engaged in the Foundation's work, bringing the scientific faculty to 90 members.
+The charity continued to act as a catalyst for research by funding specialist scientific consultancy dedicated to building theoretical understanding, identifying research needs, providing insight and support to research teams and stakeholders, preparing papers and publications, and drawing together the research community.
+A scientific resource, including symposia proceedings, recordings of the lectures and academic papers published by the Foundation team, is available on the Foundation's website www.theguyfoundation.org.